binrohan/game-lib_base-project/README.md

 * Request logging
 * Api Response convert into generic type
 * Exception message with inner exception message
+* Instead of four type it should except one dto containsing other types
+* Include predicate pass in constructor

 ## Create Publisher Dto example:
 ```